-Water pressure can be measured in three common units
+Water pressure is measured in three common ways:

 - head (m)